moritzWa/wallawitsch-gmail.com/src/content/cas.md

 Future features like the "Connection-recommendation" would be a Cognitive technology using Artificial Intelligence.
 It will be driven by an Artificial Intelligence-graph-algorithm that identifies [Structural Holes](https://en.wikipedia.org/wiki/Structural_holes) in the graph of a user's notes.

 If you are building or researching Cognition Augmentation Software (CAS), I would be happy to have a chat!

+Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring](https://www.remnote.io/careers) and would love to hear from you.